9 Tips On How to Create a CV That Will Get You Hired

 “Supporting various business critical functions to relieve management of administration duties”.

-People ask how to write a curriculum vitae that is better since they use all the right buzzwords.
-But when it comes to showing off your skill set, a lot of people fall short.
+When it comes to showing off your skillset, a lot of people fall short.
+It can feel like a not-so-humble brag, which leaves a lot of job seekers uncomfortable.
+But this type of confidence and positive effect you had on a business is exactly what employers look for.
 Did you work on a project that smashed expected targets?
 Or did you set an unprecedented record for meeting KPIs for a quarter when all odds were against you?
-Throw stats in!
+Throw some stats in!
 Interviewers can clearly see your impact when you show your work in numbers.

 This might be one of the biggest headaches for people when they ask how to write a curriculum vitae!